 The same applies to the heat of evaporation.
 Water treated with Element Saver technology, which contains some of the EZ structure, evaporates more easily than ordinary untreated water.
-A single water molecule with an EZ structure evaporates not only more easily but also faster.
+A single water molecule with an organic structure evaporates not only more easily but also faster.

 It is never possible to pre-define solutions for any unspecified project, and there are rarely two identical projects in the industry.
 However, it is certain that it will always be a modification of the substance for which the properties are to change.
 Therefore, it is necessary to make appropriate contact with this substance, ie to place a suitable peritract (antenna) in the right place.

 EZ - structure = water structure in EZ state - 'exclusion zone'

 Peritract = special device for application of EC technology